char502/si-project/README.md

 - The front page shows headlines and breaking news
 - Clicking on any link in the second navbar (showing the categories 'Business', Entertainment etc will take you to the page with all the news for that category)
+- When you are on a category page, that page will be highlighted in red and underlined in the category navBar
 - Re-Sizing the app will display in 'compact' mode (I have only use 1 breakpoint (650px) in order to demonstrate responsiveness/complete this in the available time)
+- the category navBar is scrollable in mobile view
 - I have applied Google fonts as per the figma for nicer text
 - I have created a reusable layout component containing the navbar elements which I can wrap round any 'page' where I need to include the nav bar (see it available in both the front page and category pages)